tantalising/Frost/README.md

 ### Register the Model

 Add your models to the Store when your app starts.
 Models can be added in two ways.

-    Lazy: Created only when first accessed.
+* Lazy: created when first accessed
-    Eager: Created immediately.
+* eager: created as soon as they are added.

 ```dart
 void main() {